zerratar/Ravenfall-Server/src/Details.md

 		 this can potentially be hacked by players. but only to make the character move as if they were walking through walls. basically.
 But it would appear as if their movement speed is crazy.

 Another solution?
 Do the a-star algorithm on the server side. but this requires more CPU usage and also a copy of the world map.

+## Data Persistance
+There are 3 main databases

+### User Account db
+It stores all account related data such as username, password, linked services as Twitch, YouTube, etc.

+### Player Character db
+It stores all player/characters available for the different users.

+### Game server db
+It stores the active game session states and information regarding NPCs, Objects, Items, and any other world changes.

+## Server Communications
+### Login
+When a client connects to the front server, it will need to send an auth request before it can get assigned a game server.
+The FS (front server) will then ask the AS (auth server) to validate its request.
+If its valid a token is given back for the current session.

+The FS will then wait for another request from the client (this time bearing the token) to join a game